RedHatInsights/dvo-extractor/README.md

 ## Implementation

+To be described

+## Usage

-First you need to start kafka, through `docker-compose`:
+First you need to start Kafka, through `docker-compose`:

 ```Shell
 docker-compose up -d